satish45809/MES-Manufacturing-Execution-System-/README.md

 ## 📝 Usage

 - **Operator Portal:**
-Log in as an operator (any username and password).
+- Log in as an operator (any username and password).
-Select a task, start/stop work, and submit entries for supervisor approval
+- Select a task, start/stop work, and submit entries for supervisor approval

 - **Supervisor Portal:**
-  Log in as a supervisor, review all operator entries, filter by operator/task/status, and approve or reject entries.
+- Log in as a supervisor (any username and password).
+- Review all operator entries, filter by operator/task/status, and approve or reject entries.
 ---

 ## 📄 License